 Email bounce rate

-In the world of emails, bounce rate is the percentage of emails that couldn’t be delivered.
+In the world of email marketing metrics, bounce rate is the percentage of emails that couldn’t be delivered.
 There’s two types of bounces—soft bounces, which may be a temporary issue such as the user’s inbox being full, and hard bounces, which are the result of an invalid or closed email address.

 Bounce rate is important to track because it can affect how many of your emails get through to your audience.
 If you consistently send emails with high bounce rates, email clients may start to see you as a spammer, and reject your emails (even if they’re genuine).
 HubSpot recommends trying to keep your bounce rate under 2%,2 and to always remove email addresses that have hard bounced.

-As with bounce rates, spam reports are important to track because they affect your email deliverability.
+As with bounce rates, spam reports are an important email metric to track because they affect your email deliverability.
 Get enough spam reports and you’ll see fewer and fewer of your emails being delivered.
-This is also an incentive to send emails that are genuinely valuable to the people in your list.
+This is also an incentive to send emails that are genuinely valuable to the people on your list.

 Want to know more about measuring your digital marketing performance?
 Check out our comprehensive guide to Every Digital Marketing Metric You Need for your business.